Page top

 Regulation (EC) No. 391/2009 of the European Parliament and of the Council of 23 April 2009 on Common Rules and Standards for Ship Inspection and Survey Organizations Article 10, which went into effect in June 2009, requires the mutual recognition of certificates for maritime items issued by EU regulatory organizations (ROs).

-As a result, from 2013, the mutual recognition between EU ROs applies to ships of non-EU countries, and they are studying implementation of mutual recognition between the twelve EU RO member classification societies is being implemented in stages.
+As a result, from 2013, the mutual recognition between the eleven EU RO member classification societies is being implemented in stages.
 Applicants can select whether to apply for mutual recognition or individual recognition.

 However, mutually recognized certificates that are issued by other EU ROs are not valid for Japanese ships and mutual recognition is not implemented.

-Note: The EU ROs consist of the following 12 certification bodies that are approved by the EU: ABS, BV, CCS, DNV, GL, KR, LR, NK, RINA, RS, PRS (Poland), and RINAVE (Portugal).
+Note: The EU ROs consist of the following 11 certification bodies that are approved by the EU: ABS, BV, CCS, CRS, DNV, IRS, KR, LR, NK, RINA, PRS.

 IACS Member Classification Societies